 - CPC Corporation

-In 2016 our operations produced 7.9 million tonnes of LNG an increase of 14 percent from the original design specification of 6.9 million tonnes per annum (MTA).
-Over the next 30 years, we estimate that the PNG LNG Project will produce more than 11 trillion cubic feet of LNG.
+Our operations have the capacity to produce more than 8.3 million tonnes of LNG, an increase of 20 percent from the original design specification of 6.9 million tonnes per annum (MTA).
+Over the life of the Project we estimate that the PNG LNG Project will produce more than 11 trillion cubic feet of LNG.

 PNG LNG benefits at a glance

-- Production workforce of 2,400, more than 80 percent are Papua New Guinean and 20 percent are women
+- Production workforce of over 2,700, 91 percent are Papua New Guinean and 20 percent are women

 - Around 1 billion cubic feet of natural gas turned into LNG every day at the LNG Plant

-- Over 210 Papua New Guinean Operations and Maintenance technicians being trained, 25 percent whom are women
+- 220 Papua New Guinean Operations and Maintenance technicians trained to run facilities - 25 percent women

-- K12 billion spent on services provided by Papua New Guinean companies since 2010.
-Three billion of which is with landowner companies.
+- More than K15 billion spent on services provided by Papua New Guinean companies since 2010

-- More than K780 million invested in community and infrastructure programs focused on education, health, women’s empowerment, environment and agriculture
+- K1 billion invested in community and infrastructure programs focused on education, health, women’s empowerment, environment and agriculture

 Additional construction facts